VasileiosMalt/HIVD-A-Framework-for-efficient-image-categorization-for-social-research/README.md

 Faculty of Social Sciences
 University of Helsinki

-## License

-This publication is copyrighted.
-You may download, display and print it for your own personal use.
-Commercial use is prohibited.

 ## Acknowledgments

 This research was conducted at the Faculty of Social Sciences, University of Helsinki, as part of the Dissertationes Universitatis Helsingiensis series (27/2026).